 There’s a lot to take in, and much of it probably doesn’t make sense to those unfamiliar with the story.
 So, let’s run down a bit of what’s here: The opening scene, for instance, is a bit of a shocker, as Nynaeve pushes Egwene off a ledge into the water below.
 It’s an initiation ritual; Nynaeve is a woman known as a village Wisdom, a healer and wind whisperer.
 When viewers meet her, Egwene is her apprentice, training to be a Wisdom herself one day.

 The ability to be a Wisdom comes from what is known as “the One Power,” the same source that gives Aes Sedai their capabilities to manipulate and control the world.
 The trailer gives fans several looks at the Aes Sedai, the White Tower where they rule from, the different colored Ajah orders within the group, their abilities, and their leader, the Amyrlin Seat.

 The trailer also obliquely hints at the coming battle.
-Fans get a look at fantastic cities, barren plains, dark forests, and a battle against Trollocs led by a Myrddraal, shadowspawn sent to try to kill them.
+Fans get a look at fantastic cities, barren plains, dark forests, and a battle against Trollocs led by a Myrddraal, shadowspawn sent to try to murder them.
 Like most fantasies, this is a fight between good and evil, the Dark One is rising, and these are the people destined to fight it.